Dumbbell-Only Workout Program for Beginners

 Rest

 Hold dumbbells in front of your thighs.
 Push your hips straight back with a soft knee bend, lowering the dumbbells along your legs until you feel a deep hamstring stretch.
 Drive hips forward to stand.
+The video demonstrates the barbell version to show the movement pattern, but use dumbbells as described.

 Muscles Worked